hasnaetu/nginx/README.md

 ### 1. Download the Service Account Key

 You should first download a service account key from the [service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts?_ga=2.213389911.-231410963.1512057989).
 For the roles, add an admin for Google
-Storage (to store your container).
-If you want to use the Google Cloud Builder (a similar configuration, example at [nginx](https://www.github.com/singularityhub/nginx)) then you can also add Google Build.
+Storage (to store your container), along with Storage Object Admin and Google Build Admin.

 ![img/service-account.png](img/service-account.png)